AutoIDM/tap-clickup/README.md

 1. At the top of the screen is an API Token.
 This can be used in the api_token location.
     * This is a personal token, it's fine to use a personal token as this tap is only for the business that's using the data.

-## Clickup Replication
-Start Date is used for the initial updated at value for the updated at field with tasks.

-Let's say that you only want tasks that have been updated in the last year.
-To accomplish this you would pass in a start date of the first of this year!

 ## Clickup Table Schemas
 Note that the most up to date information is located in tap_clickup/streams.py.
 We will try to keep these docs updated